You may need a new car if yours breaks down and is too expensive to repair. But what are your options if you are in a DMP?

 Use a Payment Break to save for a New Car

 If getting a loan is simply not an option the only alternative is to save the money you need.
-Of course even if you can save a little each month it could be a long time before you have the money to buy a new car.
+Of course even if you can save a little each month it could be a long time before you have the money to buy a car.

 Given this you could consider taking a payment break from your Plan.
 This means you stop your payments altogether for a defined period.
 This allows you to save much more money in a far shorter time.